luminide/docs/docs/source/tutorial/overview.md

 :width: 650
 ```

 In addition to building on top of Jupyter's IDE, Luminide leverages other Project Jupyter open-source software such as JupyterLab and JupyterHub.
-We'd like to give the [Jupyter Project and Community](https://jupyter.org/about.html) a special thanks for building such great products.
+We'd like to give the <a href="https://jupyter.org/about.html" target="_blank">Jupyter Project and Community</a> a special thanks for building such great products.

 ## Luminide File Structure

 To train a model, at a minimum you'll need some code that trains the model and a script that invokes this code.
-For an example, see <kbd>train.py</kbd> and <kbd>full.sh</kbd> in the [generic-example repo](https://github.com/luminide/example-generic).
+For an example, see <kbd>train.py</kbd> and <kbd>full.sh</kbd> in the <a href="https://github.com/luminide/example-generic" target="_blank">generic-example repo</a>.
 You'll also need the input dataset.
 The directory structure is expected to be:

 ```
 IDE Server                                      Compute Server